interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 ## Starting moneyd
-After you’ve configured `moneyd`, run the following command to start an Interledger node on your computer and connect it to a node on the testnet:
+After you’ve configured `moneyd`, run the following command to start an Interledger node on your computer and connect it to a routing node on the testnet:

 ```shell
 moneyd xrp:start --testnet